safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

 :point_up_2: What is happening here?

-- It will push build docker image to docker registry.
+- It will push the build docker image to the Docker registry.

-- It will try to run same stage twice, if some error occur during the execution to push Docker image to Docker registry.
+- It will try to run the same stage twice if some error occurs during the execution to push the Docker image to the Docker registry.
 - Docker registry was deployed on on-premises infrastructure to communicate over the IP instead of DNS.
 SSL/HTTPS certificate was not provisioned for secure communication. `before_script` will automatically add `$REGISTRY_IP` to insecure communication for Docker with Docker registry on Gitlab Runner server.